GogoVega/RFIDtoEEPROM/README.md

 ## Future Features

-- Support for small I2C EEPROMs (1 - 2Kbits).
 - Increase the number of recordable Cards (currently set to 255).
 - Improve error handling.

 ## Limitations

-- The Number of Bytes in the UID must be less than or equal to 16!
 - The Number of recordable Cards is fixed at 255.

 ## License